icewall905/paprika-to-nextcloud-cookbook-converter/README.md

 * **Individual Recipe Files**: Files ending with .paprikarecipe (each is a gzip-compressed JSON file)
 * **Bulk Export File**: A single file (typically with extension .paprikarecipes) that is a zip archive containing multiple .paprikarecipe files

+### Before you begin, please export the .paprikarecipe file from the app on your phone or computer.

 ## Usage

 1. Clone this repository: